 The Company is exposed to a variety of financial instrument related risks and is exposed to liquidity risk, credit risk, interest rate risk, foreign exchange risk, equity price risk, asset forfeiture risk and banking risk.
 Management, in conjunction with the Board, mitigates these risks by assessing, monitoring and approving the Company's risk management processes.
-See Note 28, Financial Risk Management, in the Q1 2024 Financial Statements for the Company's financial instruments, financial risk factors, and other instruments.
 The Company's financial risk activities are governed by the appropriate policy and procedures and financial risks are identified, measured and managed in accordance with Company policies and risk appetite.